Ayush-Kanduri/Spotify-App-MEEN/README.md

 -  Users can share their listening activity across other social media.
 -  Users receive mail notifications on new account creation & for Password Reset Link.
 -  Users can log in through manual or social login.
+-  JWT functionality with access & refresh tokens is also present with cookies in the codebase, but is not used.
+It's for the demonstration purpose.

 ## NOTE